LUH-AI/automl_repo_template/README.md

 As you'll see, there are quite a few components generated for you.
 Here are a few suggestions of where to start:

 #### If you first want to explore the code features like termination handling:
-  - first go to 'cli.py' in the project directory.
+  - first go to `cli.py` in the project directory.
 Here you'll see how we suggest handling emission and time tracking and how your chosen command line interface is implemented.
-  - then check out '<project-name>.py' - we use a function from here and also a context manager that can help us handle terminations, e.g. because of an error in the code somewhere.
+  - then check out `<project-name>.py` - we use a function from here and also a context manager that can help us handle terminations, e.g. because of an error in the code somewhere.
   - try running your example with a few different inputs, maybe even with errors to see how the tracking and exception handling works
-  - your results should include a file named 'memray.bin' - this is where all the memory allocation is tracked.
+  - your results should include a file named `memray.bin` - this is where all the memory allocation is tracked.
 Run 'memray summary memray.bin' to get an idea of the memory usage (see their documentation for more options).

 #### If you're mainly curious about submitting cluster jobs:
   - there are example bash scripts for the clusters that show you how single submission files can look like, it makes sense to see how this can look for you.